 The curriculum in engineering has been designed for those students who wish to prepare for professional engineering degrees.
 Students should be aware of specific requirements of the college or university to which they may ultimately transfer.
 The program below is a suggested one and may be modified to conform to requirements of the students' chosen transfer institution.

-Associate in Science - Engineering - AS | 2 Year Pathway
+Engineering - Field of Study AS || 2 Year Pathway (0900)